 GRI Standard Title Disclosure No. Name/ Description Page No. Comments

 General Disclosures 102-52 Reporting cycle 89

 Contact point for questions

 General Disclosures 102-53 regarding the report 89

 Claims of reporting in

 accordance with the GRI

 General Disclosures Standards 89

 General Disclosures 102-55 GRI content index 89

 General Disclosures 102-56 External assurance 162 - 166

 Management Explanation of the material

 Approach 103-1 topic and its Boundary 92-93

 Management The management approach

 Approach 103-2 and its components 93-94

 Management Evaluation of the management

 Approach 103-3 approach 94

+Data for year 2018 has been

-Economic Direct economic value
+Economic Direct economic value used, as 2019 data is not yet

-Performance 201-1 generated and distributed 95
+Performance 201-1 generated and distributed 95 available.

 Financial implications and

 Economic other risks and opportunities

 Performance 201-2 due to climate change 96

 Defined beenfit plan

-Economic 204.2 obligations and other retire 0.0
+Economic obligations and other retire

-Performance - · 201-3 plans 96
+Performance 201-3 plans 96

-Economic 204.4 Financial assistance received by
+Economic Financial assistance received by Partially reported, as

-Performance 201-4 the government 96
+Performance 201-4 the government 96 information is confidential

-Ratios of standard entry level
+Ratios of standard entry level Partially reported, as limited

-Market Dresses 202.4 wage by gender compared to 0.0
+wage by gender compared to data is available

 Market Presence 202-1 local minimum wage 96

 Proportion of senior

+management hired from the

-Market Presence 202-2 management hired from the local community 97
+Market Presence 202-2 local community 97

-ivial ket Presence 202-2 Materials used by weight or 97 Partially reported, as limited
+Materials used by weight or Partially reported, as limited

-Materials 301-1 volume 98
+Materials 301-1 volume 98 data is available

-iviaceriais 501-1 Volume 38 Partially reported, as limited
+Partially reported, as limited

-Materials 301-2 Recycled input materials used 99-101
+Materials 301-2 Recycled input materials used 99-101 data is available

-IVIACCITAIS 501 2 Energy consumption within the data is available
+Energy consumption within the

 Energy 302-1 organisation 102-103

-Lifeigy 502 1 Reduction of energy 102 103
+Reduction of energy

 Energy 302-4 consumption 111-114

 Water 303-1 Water withdrawal by source 118-119

-vacci 505 I Water sources significantly 110-119
+Water sources significantly

 affected by withdrawal of

 Water 303-2 water 119

+Data for year 2018 has been

+used, as 2019 data is not yet

-Water 303-3 Water recycled and reused 119
+Water 303-3 Water recycled and reused 119 available.

-vvalei 202-2 ivvater recycled and reused 119

 GRI Standard Title Disclosure No. Name/ Description Page No. Comments

 Operational sites owned,

 leased, managed in, or

 Biodiversity 304-1 adjacent to, protected areas 121

 Significant impacts of activities,

 products, and servies on

 Biodiversity 304-2 biodiversity 121

 Biodiversity 304-3 Habitats protected or restored 130

 IUCN Red List species and

 national conservation list

 Biodiversity 304-4 species with habitats in 131

 Energy indirect (Scope 2) GHG

 Emissions 305-2 emissions 134

 Other indirect (Scope 3) GHG

 Emissions 305-3 emissions 136

 Emissions 305-5 Reduction of GHG emissions 136

 Emissions of ozone-depleting Partially reported, as

 Emissions 305-6 substances (ODS) 137 specific data is not available

+Data for year 2018 has been

-Effluents and Water discharge by quality and
+Effluents and Water discharge by quality and used, as 2019 data is not yet

-Waste 306-1 destination 138
+Waste 306-1 destination 138 available.

 Effluents and Waste by type and disposal

 Waste 306-2 method 138-140

 Effluents and

 Waste 306-3 Significant spills 141

 Effluents and

 Waste 306-4 Transport of hazardous waste 141

 Effluents and Water bodies affected by water

 Waste 306-5 discharges and/ or runoff 141

 Non-compliance with

 Environmental environmental laws and

-Compliance 307-1 regulations 146
+Compliance 307-1 regulations 145

 New employee hires and

-Employment 401-1 employee turnover 147
+Employment 401-1 employee turnover 146

 Benefits provided to full-time

 employees that are not

 provided to temporary or part-

-Employment 401-2 time employees 147
+Employment 401-2 time employees 146

+Data for year 2018 has been

+used, as 2019 data is not yet

-Employment 401-3 Parental leave 147
+Employment 401-3 Parental leave 146 available.

 Workers representation in

 formal joint management-

 Occupational worker health and safety

-Health and Safety 403-1 committees 148
+Health and Safety 403-1 committees 147

-Types of injury and rates of
+Types of injury and rates of Data for year 2018 has been

-Occupational injury, occupational diseases,
+Occupational 400.0 injury, occupational diseases, used, as 2019 data is not yet

-Health and Safety 403-2 lost days, absenteeism 148-149
+Health and Safety 403-2 lost days, absenteeism 147-148 available.